-Here you can see where we learned how to make delicious fresh goat's cheese, and Gouda-type cheese made of the milk of cows and goats in France during the summer of 2002.
-Below are hyperlinks to pages with summaries in pictures on the making of the several kinds of cheese.
+On these pages I describe how we learned to make delicious fresh goat’s cheese, and Gouda-type cheese made of the milk of cows and goats in France during the summer of 2002.
+The links to the related pages are top right of this page.

 The cheese farm

-Villenue is a biological farm in the middle of France, some fifteen kilometers to the northeast of Montluçon.
-The farm is mainly a goatfarm, but there are also some cows (for their own use), pigs (which thrive on whey, a 'waste product' from making cheese), horses, and chickens.
+Villenue is a biological farm in the middle of France, some fifteen kilometers to the Northeast of Montluçon.
+The farm has mainly goats, but there are also some cows (for their own use), pigs (which thrive on whey, a ‘waste product’ from making cheese), horses, and chickens.
 The farmers grow their own wheat, barley and lupine, which are used as fodder for the animals.

 The farm is owned by some very nice Dutch people who work very hard.
 They care for the welfare of their animals, and are proud of the products of the farm.